danesm/RippleLedgerDemo/README.md

-Where following response items can be used,
+Where following response fileds (integers) can be used,

-ledger.parent_close_time	Integer        The time at which the previous ledger was closed.
+ledger.parent_close_time	-         The time at which the previous ledger was closed.

-ledger.close_time	        Integer	The time this ledger was closed, in seconds since the Ripple Epoch
+ledger.close_time	        -  The time this ledger was closed, in seconds since the Ripple Epoch

-So formula to calculate closure time for the ledger will be-
+So ,

-Latency = ( ledger.close_time  - ledger.parent_close_time ) in seconds.
+Time to close / validate Ledger =  ( ledger.close_time  - ledger.parent_close_time ) in seconds.